build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ### Create the code for the resource stack

 CDK uses the folder name for the files it generates.
-For this guide, we will be using `ec2-cdk`.
+For this tutorial, we will be using `ec2-cdk`.
 If you named your directory differently, please replace this with the folder name you used.
 To start adding infrastructure, go to the file `lib/ec2-cdk-stack.ts`.
 This is where we will write the code for the resource stack you are going to create.

 A resource stack is a set of cloud infrastructure resources (in your particular case, they will be all AWS resources) that will be provisioned into a specific account.
-The account and Region where these resources are provisioned, can be configured in the stack - we will cover this later on.
+The account and Region where these resources are provisioned, can be configured in the stack—we will cover this later on.

 In this resource stack, you are going to create the following resources: